|

 section on "Transporting Firearms and Ammunition" later in this

 article for directions on locking your bag.
+If TSA

 screeners open your bag during the screening procedure, they will close it